Colegio de San Juan de Letran: 19th century

 In May 1865, Letran was graded as a College of the First Class by royal decree ordered by Queen Isabella II and, as a result, the school population rose considerably.

 In 1886, rector Fr.
 Bernardino Nozaleda re-organized the school's curriculum into the Lower, Middle, and Superior grades (Infima, Media y Superior) to conform to modern European and American teaching patterns.

 20th century

 Further expansion took place in 1894 and adjustments were made with the arrival of the Americans in 1900.

-After celebrating its tricentennial, Letran was headed by the Rev. Fr.
+After celebrating its tricentennary, Letran was headed by the Rev. Fr.
 Martin Guillet O.P., who was tasked with replacing Letran's old infrastructure and constructing a new and modern building.
+The old school building of 1863 was knocked down in 1937 to build the present structure in commemoration of its tricentennial celebration.

-The new facilities were inaugurated and blessed by Rev. Fr.
-Martin Guillet O.P..
-The new St. John the Baptist Building became the Colegio's main building and facade.
+The new tricentennial building, now called the St. John the Baptist Building, with elements inspired by the Bauhaus and Art Deco movement of the 1920s and 1930s, was inaugurated under the supervision of Engineer Alberto Guevarra y Sanchez and blessed by Fr.
+Guillet.
+It became the Colegio's main building and facade.
 These events were followed by the construction of the Elementary, High School and College buildings replacing the old structures respectively.
 The buildings were named after the Dominican founder and saints.